 When the WATF determines drought conditions are reaching significant levels, the chairs of the WATF work with the Governor’s staff to recommend that the Governor activate the Colorado Drought Mitigation and Response Plan

-After the plan is activated, six Impact Task Forces (ITF) convene to determine both the vulnerability and impacts of a drought (physical, social and economic) to specific sectors.
+After the plan is activated, four Impact Task Forces (ITF) convene to determine both the vulnerability and impacts of a drought (physical, social and economic) to specific sectors.
 The ITFs are:

 • Municipal Water

-The Department of Natural Resources (DNR), Department of Local Affairs (DOLA) and the Department of Agriculture work with the ITFs to convey accurate and timely information to the Governor’s Office and the Department of Emergency Management.
+The Department of Natural Resources (DNR), Department of Local Affairs (DOLA) and the Department of Agriculture work with the ITFs to convey accurate and timely information to the Governor’s Office and the Department of Public Safety.

 The WATF is comprised of Colorado’s water supply specialists, emergency management professionals, federal land managers, scientists and experts in climatology and weather forecasting.
 The WATF meets throughout the water year – October through September – to monitor drought information.